 Passing gas is a normal body function.
-That said, in American culture in particular, it is considered rude behavior in polite company.
+That said, in American culture, it is considered rude behavior in polite company.

-If you are the person with gas you should try to hold it if possible until you can get to the restroom, outdoors or at least away from others.
+If you are the person with gas you should try to hold it if possible until you can get to the restroom, outdoors, or at least away from others.
 If you happen to have a slip that everyone hears, you may want to say something like, "Please excuse me," or, "I apologize.
-It seems my stomach is upset this afternoon."
+It seems my stomach is upset."